-There are 352 species of hummingbirds in the Americas, with as many as 15 of those species regularly occurring in the U.S. and Canada.
-An additional 9-10 species will occasionally make an appearance in the states and are considered vagrants.
+There are hundreds of hummingbirds in the Americas, with less than two dozen of those species regularly occurring in the U.S. and Canada.
 The species we’re looking at in this article is the Anna’s hummingbird, a regular resident in the Pacific Northwest, California, and some Southwestern states like Nevada, Arizona, and New Mexico.

 We’re about to show you some up-close and personal images of this amazing species, and share some interesting facts and information.
 Without wasting anymore time, let’s get to the good stuff!